Vegan & GF One Pot Lasagna Soup, loaded with veggies, topped with spinach and fresh tofu ricotta.

 AND…I only had to use 1 pot to make this!

 If you do not have an immersion blender, then use your blender and pulse the soup in batches until you reach a more desirable consistency.
+Just be careful…..it’s really hot so don’t fill it up too high.

 Now it’s time to add your noodles.
 No need to cook them ahead of time, they will cook perfectly in the soup.
 If you prefer smaller, bite-sized pieces, either break your noodles ahead of time or maybe you would rather use some fun shaped pasta.
 I stuck with a traditional noodle and layered it in the pot, making sure to submerge each layer so they didn’t stick together.
+Gluten-free noodles work perfectly in this soup but if gluten-free isn’t an issue for your family, any lasagna noodle will do.

-Once your noodles are cooked to perfection, throw in your spinach.
+Once your noodles are cooked to perfection, add in your spinach.
 I used several cups which not only added nutritional value to the lasagna, but it also brought some pretty color to the pot.

 Now it’s time to eat up and enjoy!